Blogging is dead? Long live blogging! Here's how and why you have to keep up with the times | Flavio's blog

 Returning to the chart, we can see how it is also becoming increasingly popular phenomenon of “Social Journalism”, ie sites that aggregate news from the most authoritative blog, to make it available in one, handy container.

-In America (not, for the time being in Italy) It is spreading more and more the opportunity, oltre all’abbonamento al proprio Feed RSS, to download a podcast, with maybe weekly basis, to import your iPod and listen on the metro or jogging.
-Questo espande le possibilità del blogger, permettendo ai lettori di ascoltare ciò che ha da dire, senza avere necessariamente davanti un computer.
+In America (not, for the time being in Italy) It is spreading more and more the opportunity, in addition to subscribing to your RSS Feed, to download a podcast, with maybe weekly basis, to import your iPod and listen on the metro or jogging.
+This expands the possibilities of the blogger, allowing readers to hear what he has to say, without necessarily having a computer in front of you.

 In turn, the blog, according to analysts, all converge in the company and in all that constitutes the Web 2.0, so it pays to be prepared, adapt to change, and start right now “push hard” not only on the RSS feed, but also on Twitter, the publication of articles in the aggregators and Social Networks, and yes, maybe even start to provide podcasts, What really uncommon in Italy.